 The standing rule for any kind of marketing is that if you want your audience to do something, you have to tell them to do it.
-Use a call to action in every post, whether it’s to prompt a comment, share, opt in, like, RSVP, or any other action.
+Use a call to action in every post, whether it’s to prompt a comment, share,

 Always tell your audience what you want them to do to encourage engagement.

 #8: Boost Your Best Posts

 If you have a blog post or other website content that has seen tremendous traffic, post it to your Facebook page and boost that post.
 You don’t need to throw hundreds of dollars at it; give it a modest boost of $25 and target the people who like your page and their friends.

 You won’t necessarily see thousands of shares, but a boosted post can help get your best content in front of your target audience and spark some engagement.
 The more people engage, the greater the organic reach to their networks.
 This tactic can be especially effective if you’re sharing high-value content with a lot of great takeaways, such as a solution to a problem or an answer to a question.

 To find your most popular content, check your Google Analytics.
 In the dashboard menu, click Behavior > Site Content > All Pages.
 Review the metrics for each post to determine what content to promote on Facebook.
 If you don’t have any archived content to pull from, that’s okay.
 You can always boost other post types from this list with a small budget to give them an extra nudge.

 #9: Share Industry News and Hot Topics